UFC Rumors: Nick Diaz Returning At UFC 235, Per ‘ESPN’

 Apparently, Masvidal was offered other fights, but he was holding out for “the best fight possible,” and now it looks like he has it.

 The last time Diaz stepped into the cage was at UFC against all-time great Anderson Silva in January 2015.
-By the time he fights at UFC 235, he’ll be looking at 4-years and 2-months away from the professional fight game.
+By the time he fights at UFC 235, he’ll be looking at four years and two months away from the professional fight game.

 Diaz originally lost in a decision to Anderson Silva when they fought at UFC 183, but the result was overturned to a no-contest after both fighters failed their post-fight drug tests.
 The Nevada State Athletic Commission suspended Diaz for 18-months after he tested positive for marijuana metabolites.